Fowler's syndrome: Diagnosis

 Urodynamic testing including Cystometry and Urethral Pressure Profilometry.

 Women with Fowler's syndrome are often found to have an abnormally elevated urethral pressure profile, increased urethral sphincter volume.

 The diagnosis is done by testing the Electromyography (EMG) of the external striated urethral sphincter.

 Women with Fowler's syndrome characteristically show abnormal electromyography of the urethral sphincter.
 The usual findings are complex repetitive discharges without and with deceleration (decelerating bursts), suggesting an impairment in sphincter muscle relaxation.

 Treatment

 Sacral neuromodulation is the only treatment that has been found to restore voiding in women with Fowler's syndrome.
 It delivers an electric current to the neural reflexes associated with lower urinary tract function via stimulation of the S3 spinal nerve root.

 Although success rate is about 70%, there can be complications and it has a relatively high re-intervention rate.

-Sacral Neuromodulation is thought to work because the sensory parts of the brain (the periaqueductal grey) which receives sensory signals from the Lower Urinary Tract becomes activated in women with Fowler's syndrome when the device is switched on; the neuromodulation overriding the negative feedback from the sacral nerves.
+Sacral Neuromodulation is thought to work because the sensory parts of the brain (the periaqueductal grey), which receives sensory signals from the Lower Urinary Tract, becomes activated in women with Fowler's syndrome when the device is switched on.
+The neuromodulation from the device overrides the negative feedback from the sacral nerves.